jangho2001us/PredictiveCoding_FewShotRecognition/README.md

 The script takes the following command line options:

-- `dataset_root`: the root directory where tha dataset is stored, default to `'../dataset'`
+- `dataset_root`: the root directory where the dataset is stored, default to `'./data'`

+- `experiment_root`: the root directory where the experimental results are stored, default to `'./exp_few'`

 - `nepochs`: number of epochs to train for, default to `100`